cn0047/stash/ed/t/patterns.architectural/microservices.md

 Greenfield development is also quite challenging.
 So again, consider starting monolithic first and break things out when you’re stable.

-Boundary context might be defined by:
-* Business feature.
-* Data.
-* Process.

-Defining services by applying the decompose by:
-* business capability pattern (courier|restaurant|order management).
-* sub-domain pattern (DDD bounded context + SRP, CCP).

-Business logic organization patterns:
-* Transaction script pattern.
-  Organize business logic as collection of procedural transaction scripts, one for each type of request.
-* Domain model pattern.
-  Organize business logic as object model consisting of classes that have state and behavior.
-* Domain event.
-  An aggregate publishes domain event when it’s created or undergoes some other significant change.

 Many of the challenges you’re going to face with microservices get worse with scale.

 * Model around business concepts